Index funds are an easy introduction to passive investing

 By: Tavaga Research

 As Indian markets mature, investors are increasingly discovering investment instruments that address their sharply-defined needs (and risk appetite).
 Refinements of existing products are ensuring retail investors don’t have to depend on just vanilla offerings.
-Index funds are one such group of investment products which exist within mutual funds but behave like a passive investing instrument.
+Index funds are one such group of investment products that exist within mutual funds but behave like a passive investing instrument.

-Meaning of index funds
+Meaning of Index Funds

-The Nifty 50 and the Sensex are India’s best known indices, the benchmarks for the NSE and the BSE, respectively.
-There are, of course, other indices tracking commodities securities, gold, sub-indices tracking banking, infrastructure stocks etc. on the same or other exchanges.
+The Nifty 50 and the Sensex are India’s best-known indices, the benchmarks for the NSE and the BSE, respectively.
+There are, of course, other indices tracking commodities securities, gold, sub-indices tracking banking, infrastructure stocks, etc. on the same or other exchanges.

 Index funds, then, aim to follow the performance or the returns on indices closely.
 There is an investor need they address with such an objective.